Doctrine

 Did you Know?

 The Monroe Doctrine, announced by President Monroe during his 1823 address to Congress, was a cornerstone of American foreign policy for many decades.
-The basic gist of it was that the United States would not interfere with European affairs, nor accept European intervention in the Americas.
+The basic premise of it was that the United States would not interfere with European affairs, nor accept European intervention in the Americas.